jgosar/mine-city-2000/README.md

 ## Download link for the compiled app

-This is a link to the compiled app, so you don't have to build it from the source code yourself: https://github.com/jgosar/mine-city-2000/releases/latest/download/mc2k-release.rar
+This is a link to the compiled app, so you don't have to build it from the source code yourself:

+https://github.com/jgosar/mine-city-2000/releases/latest/download/mc2k-release.rar

-You can download a smaller version here if you only want to use MineCity 2000 CLI (Command-line interface) https://github.com/jgosar/mine-city-2000/releases/latest/download/mc2k-release-cli.rar
+You can download a smaller version here if you only want to use MineCity 2000 CLI (Command-line interface):

+https://github.com/jgosar/mine-city-2000/releases/latest/download/mc2k-release-cli.rar

-If for some reason the app above doesn't work, please try the old version: https://github.com/jgosar/mine-city-2000/releases/download/v0.3.0/mc2k-release-legacy.rar
+If for some reason the app above doesn't work, please try the old version:

+https://github.com/jgosar/mine-city-2000/releases/download/v0.3.0/mc2k-release-legacy.rar

 ## Running the compiled app